 The School of Communication and Media

-Theatre (UG) The School of Music and Fine Arts
+Theatre and Cinema Arts (UG) The School of Music and Fine Arts

 Full Name: Gaynelle Gosselin